 In particular, the speaker draws attention to the role that the “Jews” played in Jesus’ death.
 While this is believed to be the case by many, history was more complicated.
 During this period of time, the Jewish homeland was under the control of the Romans.
 The majority of the blame lies with them.
 This is an unimportant detail in the larger scheme of things.
 What the speaker really wants is to draw the reader into the comparison between himself and Christ.

 He feels that, just like Jesus, the world is ready to “scoff, scourge, and crucify” him.
 The way that he directs these words so bluntly at the “Jews” makes it seem as if he is egging them on, trying to get them to do the same to him.
 The reason for this particular attitude is made clear in the next lines.

-There is a big different between the two of them.
+There is a big difference between the two of them.
 Jesus died, and the speaker has not.
 The difference is further emphasized by the fact that Jesus “could do no iniquity” or wrong.
 This implies that the speaker can.
-He wants to draw attention to how unfair the world ends up being as someone who does not sin dies, and someone who does day in and day out continues to live.
+He wants to draw attention to how unfair the world ends up being as someone who does not sin dies, and someone who does, day in and day out, continues to live.

 But by my death can not be satisfied

 They kill’d once an inglorious man, but I